Are Recession Red Lights Flashing?

 Most economic forecasting is not limited because it depends on a flawed theory.
 Rather, it is limited by a focus on backward-looking data as inputs to forecasts.
 Nothing is more emblematic of this than the media circus that takes place on the first Friday of each month, after the U.S. Bureau of Labor releases its latest employment report.
 Media analysts then attempt to divine the future by looking at what happened in the labor market over the previous month, including the revisions to previously reported data.
 This is like trying to steer a car down a bumpy road by looking in the rear-view mirror!

 Typically, when most economists do make a correct call, it is about three months before a downturn occurs.
-While investors can take action in their portfolios immediately, this timeline is too short to be useful to CEOs and businesses owners who need to make strategic decisions that can mitigate risk and capitalize on opportunities.
+While investors can take action in their portfolios immediately, this timeline is too short to be useful to CEOs and business owners who need to make strategic decisions that can mitigate risk and capitalize on opportunities.

 Cutting Through the Noise and Emotion

 When stock markets correct sharply, it is usually a red flag signaling that investors expect corporate profits to decline because the future economic environment will slow.
 However, the stock market is only one piece of the puzzle.
-As the Nobel Prize winning economist Paul Samuelson once quipped, “The stock market has forecasted nine of the last five recessions!”
+As the Nobel Prize-winning economist Paul Samuelson once quipped, “The stock market has forecasted nine of the last five recessions!”

-Rather than fixating on prior months’ jobs data or today’s stock prices, we are best served by watching a broader set of capital markets and deciphering the messages they send in real time every day about the future.
+Rather than fixating on prior months’ jobs data or today’s stock prices, we are best served by watching a broader set of capital markets and deciphering the messages they send in real-time every day about the future.
 The prices of stocks, bonds, and commodities all reflect the opinions of thousands of informed investors as they evaluate the worth of current and future fundamentals.
 This is the most important insight I have come to appreciate over the last 20 years as a trained economist, a professional investor, and a CEO.
 Capital markets lead the economy, not the other way around.
 Armed with that understanding, we can more accurately identify signs of a coming downturn far enough in advance to meaningfully and impactfully course correct.

 Capital markets lead the economy, not the other way around.

 In truth, economists have similar strengths and limitations as a cardiologist.
-Neither know the exact date of when a downturn (heart attack) will occur, but both know the set of behaviors that increase the probability of it happening.
+Neither knows the exact date of when a downturn (heart attack) will occur, but both know the set of behaviors that increase the probability of it happening.

 Balentine has developed and refined a quantitative investment discipline over several market cycles that identifies capital market signals useful for anticipating the future.
 This objective process allows us to gather a more complete mosaic of evidence, cut through the noise and emotion of the day, and navigate what the future is likely to bring.
 In short, when the following four indicators are “flashing red,” we anticipate a high likelihood of a recession emerging over the next 12-18 months, just as they did in 1991, 2000, and 2007.